Marketionist/js-automation-tools/README.md

 ```

 ## Send GET, POST and other requests
-Send request to any URL and get response - `createRequest` function accepts 5
+Send request to any URL and get response - `sendRequest` function accepts 5
 arguments:
 1. Method - string (for example: `'GET'` or `'POST'` or `'DELETE'` or any other)
 2. Request URL - string (for example: `'https://www.google.com/'`)